-The newsletters contain a so-called “web beacon,” that is, a pixel-sized file that is retrieved from our server when the newsletter is opened, or, if we use a newsletter dispatch service provider, from the server of this provider.
+The newsletters contain a so-called “web beacon,” that is, a pixel-sized file that is retrieved from our server when the newsletter is opened, or, if we use a newsletter dispatch service provider, from the server of this provider or they contain a tracking link for measuring the success of the newsletter via Google Analytics.
 When this web beacon is retrieved, technical information is collected, including information about your browser and system as well as your IP address and the time of the retrieval.
 This information is used for the improve the service from a technical standpoint based on the technical information or the target groups and their reading behavior based on their retrieval locations (which can be determined using the IP address) or the time of access.
 The statistical information collected also includes determinations of whether newsletters are opened, when they are opened, and which links within them are clicked.
 For technical reasons, such information can be assigned to individual newsletter recipients, but monitoring individual users is not our intention nor the intention of any newsletter dispatch service provider we might use.
 Rather, we use these evaluations to determine the reading habits of our users and to adapt our content to them or to send different content that corresponds to the interests of our users.
 It is unfortunately impossible to separately revoke permission for performance measurement; in this case it is necessary to completely unsubscribe from the newsletter.

 Hosting and e-mail dispatch